Achilles tendonitis - sports podiatry

 This tendon is named after Achilles, who according to myth was protected from wounds by being dipped in a magical pond by his mother.
 She held him by the heel, which was not immersed, and later he died by an arrow wound to his heel.

-If this is left untreated, it can develop into Achilles tendinosis, due to a degenerative change in the tendon from repetitive micro-trauma.
-The tendon scars and the injury becomes chronic in nature.
+If this is left untreated, it can develop into achilles tendinosis, due to a degenerative change in the tendon from repetitive micro-trauma.
+The tendon scars and the inury becomes chronic in nature.

 Hill running or stair climbing.